sequelize/sequelize-auto/README.md

       -T, --skip-tables Comma-separated names of tables to skip -C, --camel       Use camel case to name models and fields -n, --no-write    Prevent writing the models to disk.
+      -s, --schema      Database schema from which to retrieve tables

 ## Example